Spade-Software/BackOps/src/content/docs/events/event-settings.md

   The official event title.
 This displays in the Events list and serves as the primary identifier throughout BackOps.

 - **Location**
-  The physical or virtual venue where the event takes place (e.g., “Convention Center, Hall A” or “Zoom Webinar Room”).
+  The physical or virtual venue where the event takes place (e.g., “Columbus Convention Center, Hall A” or “Zoom Webinar Room”).
 This appears on schedules, maps, and any location-based reports.

 ---